Prince Edward Island National Park is a Canadian National Park run by Parks Canada.

 Cavendish Beach

-If you’ve read her novels, you might recognize the Lake of Shining Waters.
+If you’ve read the novels, you might notice there’s a Lake of Shining Waters.
 But this is NOT the inspiration for her books.
 This is just a lake that happens to have the same name.
-You’ll find the inspiration for the Anne of Green Gables Lake of Shining Waters at Silver Bush house – which you can tour.
+You’ll find the inspiration for the Anne of Green Gables Lake of Shining Waters at Silver Bush Farms.

-Another favourite walking trail of mine near the Cavendish Beach is the Homestead Trail.
-It’s about an hour walk through the forest.
-This is also one of the two areas in the PEI National Park where you can camp in.
+Cavendish Beach is also one of the two areas in the PEI National Park where you can camp in.

 North Rustico Section

-The main points of interest are lookout points to admire the red coast of PEI.
-At each lookout point, there’s a small parking lots for you to stop at.
-You’ll want to see Mackenzie’s Brook sea arch, a peek-a-boo rock structure, and Cape Turner, a jaw dropping lookout of the ocean and the red rocks.
+You’ll want to see Mackenzie’s Brook sea arch, a peek-a-boo rock structure (that’s since broken in half), and Cape Turner, a jaw dropping lookout of the ocean and the red rocks.

 I just need to add a small footnote on Mackenzie’s Brook; there are stairs leading you to the beach but then it’s another 10 minute walk to the rocks.
 And make sure to keep an eye on the tide ad when it’s going to be high, by checking the tide schedule.